What is home insurance and what does a standard policy cover?

 - Additional living expenses

-There are several types of policies which homeowners are entitled to choose from, but the HO-3 is by far the most popular.
-With a HO-3, the actual dwelling is protected on what’s called an open peril basis, meaning if the peril isn’t explicitly listed as excluded in your policy contract, then it’s covered.
+There are several types of policies which homeowners may to choose from dependent on the type of home they are purchasing, but the HO-3 is very common.
+With a HO-3, the actual dwelling is protected on what’s called an open peril basis, meaning if the peril isn’t explicitly listed as excluded in your policy contract, then it’s most likely covered.
 Also, with a HO-3, your personal property is protected on a named peril basis, meaning you have coverage for only those perils listed in your policy contract.
 These perils are typically:

 - Fire or lighting